Dr Linfa Wang, Senior Principal Research Scientist and Project Leader

 Dr Linfa Wang is an Office of the Chief Executive Science Leader at CSIRO's Australian Animal Health Laboratory in Geelong, Victoria, Australia.

-Dr Wang leads the Virology Group at the Australian Animal Health Laboratory (AAHL), which has the world's largest collection of emerging bat viruses.
+Dr Wang leads the Emerging Bat Virus group at the Australian Animal Health Laboratory (AAHL), which has the world's largest collection of emerging bat viruses.

 Some of these viruses – such as Hendra, Nipah, Melaka, Menangle, and SARS-like coronavirus – cause severe diseases or death in humans and livestock animals.